Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 Depending on the context where documentation is rendered and viewed, those choices should be adapted.
-For example an online archive to browse documentation for multiple projects and versions would likely decide to use an actual graph database for object relation ship, and store other files on a CDN or blob storage for random access.
+For example an online archive to browse documentation for multiple projects and versions may decide to use an actual graph database for object relation ship, and store other files on a CDN or blob storage for random access.